cry-inc/dmarc-report-viewer/README.md

 - [x] Lookup of DNS, location, whois and other source IP properties
 - [x] Web Hook to notify external services about new mails
 - [x] HTTP Health Check Endpoint and Docker Health Check integration
+- [x] Recursive scanning of IMAP sub-folders via an opt-in flag

 ## Changelog
 Read the [CHANGELOG.md](CHANGELOG.md) file for a list of all released versions and their corresponding changes.